Second Officer C.H.Lightoller - Titanic

 The Lookouts and the Missing Binoculars

-After leaving Southampton and 'clearing the Nab Lightship' (east of the Isle of Wight) George Symons, a seaman, asked Lightoller for binoculars.
+After leaving Southampton and 'clearing the Nab Lightship' (east of the Isle of Wight) George Symons, a lookout, asked Lightoller for binoculars.
 During the British Inquiry he reported:

 Symons: After we left Southampton and got clear of the Nab Lightship I went up to the officers’ mess-room and asked for glasses.
 I asked Mr. Lightoller, and he went into another officers’ room, which I presume was Mr. Murdoch’s, and he came out and said, “Symons, there are none.”
 With that I went back and told my mates.